mwu412/Neural_Network/README.md

 Solving the logical operation XOR (Exclusive-OR) using two structures above.

-Thresholds are added as negative inputs:
+#### Thresholds are added as negative inputs:
+Thresholds will be updated just like weights.

 ![](./figures/network.png)